Shemdy/pyLolzPay/README.md

 # pyLolzPay
-Library for comfortable work with the API of payment system for individuals Lolzteam'
+Library for comfortable work with the API of payment system for individuals Lolzteam